 This also facilitates straightforward sealing of complex curves and forms, and means features such as floor zones and roof/wall junctions can be easily dealt with by simply wrapping the whole building in a single product.

 Once fitted the building shell is then wind and watertight so progress can be made on fitting out, and air pressure testing can be undertaken earlier in the build schedule, giving more flexibility on timings, and potentially easier fixes to any problems to do arise.

-The primary benefit of the Wraptite system is not so much that it reduces the overall air leakage rate, more that it make achieving design air leakage rates far easier and more reliable.
+The primary benefit of the Wraptite system is not so much that it reduces the overall air leakage rate, more that it makes achieving design air leakage rates far easier and more reliable.
 This in turn allows the benefits of airtight construction to be fully accounted for and integrated into a holistic design without fear of expensive and awkward remediation if targets are not met.

-The vapour permeability or wraptite also allows flexibility in insulation placement.
-It's perfectly possible, for example, to wrap a timber frame building with insulation between studwork in wraptite, then fit additional external insulation layers to limit cold bridging without causing any moisture problems.
+The vapour permeability or Wraptite also allows flexibility in insulation placement.
+It's perfectly possible, for example, to wrap a timber frame building with insulation between studwork in Wraptite, then fit additional external insulation layers to limit cold bridging without causing any moisture problems.

 That's not so say we don't need to consider moisture control in this type of construction.
 An internal vapour and air barrier will also serve to limit the ingress of moisture vapour into the construction, so if we move the air barrier externally we need to ensure that moisture is adequately controlled to prevent any condensation problems from arising.